MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry-analytics-queries.md

 ### Dialog completion
 Once you set the telemetry client for a dialog, the dialog (and its children) will emit some default telemetry data, such as _started_ and _completed_.
 This example can be used to measure the *completed* dialogs relative to *started* dialogs.
 If the number of dialogs started is greater than the number completed, some of your users are not completing the dialog flow.
 This can be used as a starting point in identifying and troubleshooting any potential dialog logic.
 It can also be used to identify the more popular and less frequented dialogs.

+> [!TIP] If your create your bot using tools such as [Power Virtual Agents](https://docs.microsoft.com/en-us/power-virtual-agents/fundamentals-what-is-power-virtual-agents) or [Composer](https://docs.microsoft.com/en-us/composer/), you will want to use the Adaptive Dialog version of each query.
+#### Waterfall Dialog Completion

 ```Kusto
 // % Completed Waterfall Dialog: shows completes relative to starts